 Landmark study of adolescent brain development renews for additional seven years

-With nearly $290M of new funding for seven years to research institutions around the country, the National Institutes of Health renewed its commitment to the Adolescent Brain Cognitive DevelopmentSM (ABCD) Study, the largest long-term study of brain development and child health ever conducted in the United States.
+With nearly $290M of new funding for seven years to research institutions around the country, the National Institutes of Health renewed its commitment to the Adolescent Brain Cognitive DevelopmentSM Study (ABCD Study®) the largest long-term study of brain development and child health ever conducted in the United States.

 “The next phase of the ABCD study will help us understand the effects of substance use, as well as environmental, social, genetic, and other biological factors on the developing adolescent brain,” said NIDA Director Nora D. Volkow, M.D.
 “Since the participants are now in their vulnerable middle school years or are beginning high school, this is a critical time to learn more about what enhances or disrupts a young person’s life trajectory.”
 Read the Press Release.

-Data Release 5.0 will contain early longitudinal data on the full participant cohort, including 2-year follow-up neuroimaging data (second imaging timepoint), as well as follow-up phenotypic data through the 3-year visits.
-Interim data will be available for the 4-year follow-up visit, including some of the neuroimaging data.
-Also available will be ABCD derived scores from linked external school performance and environmental data, including the Stanford Education Data Archive, EPA Smart Location Database, American Community Survey Area Deprivation Index, FBI’s Uniform Crime Report, lead exposure risk and air pollution indices, among others.
-Smokescreen genotyping array data with TOPMed imputations will be available as well.
+Data Release 5.0 contains early longitudinal data on the full participant cohort, including 2-year follow-up neuroimaging data (second imaging timepoint), as well as phenotypic data through the 3-year follow-up visits.
+Interim data are available for the 4-year follow-up visit, including some of the neuroimaging data.
+Also available are ABCD derived scores from linked external school performance and environmental data, including the Stanford Education Data Archive, EPA Smart Location Database, American Community Survey Area Deprivation Index, FBI’s Uniform Crime Report, lead exposure risk and air pollution indices, among others.
+Smokescreen genotyping array data with TOPMed imputations are available as well.
 These include common variations, as well as variations associated with addiction, smoking behavior, and nicotine metabolism.

 ChildArt ABCD Issue